sjentsch/lsjDocs/_pages/Ch16_Bayes_3.rst

 | *p* greater than 0.1     | Stop the experiment and retain the null |
 +--------------------------+-----------------------------------------+

-The “basic” theory of null hypothesis testing isn’t built to handle this sort of thing, not in the form I described back in Chapter `Hypothesis testing
+The “basic” theory of null hypothesis testing isn’t built to handle this sort of thing, not in the form I described back in chapter :doc:`Hypothesis testing
-<Ch09_HypothesisTesting.html#hypothesis-testing>`__.
-If you’re the kind of
+<Ch09_HypothesisTesting>`.
+If you’re the kind of person who would choose to
-person who would choose to “collect more data” in real life, it implies that you are *not* making decisions in accordance with the rules of null hypothesis testing.
+“collect more data” in real life, it implies that you are *not* making decisions in accordance with the rules of null hypothesis testing.
 Even if you happen to arrive at the same decision as the hypothesis test, you aren’t following the decision *process* it implies, and it’s this failure to follow the process that is causing the problem (a `related problem
 <https://xkcd.com/1478>`__).
 Your *p*-values are a lie.

 Worse yet, they’re a lie in a dangerous way, because they’re all *too